Hi there, I’m Judigail. This is my blog.

 My husband loved sleeping on the deck.
-With just six of us aboard; Captain, his wife who cooked, our daughter and son-in-law, Auburn and me.
+With just six of us aboard; Captain, his wife who cooked, our daughter and son-in-law, Auburn, and me.

 We’ve been married for thirty-five years on July 6th.
 My idea for that anniversary.
 Cruise to the Panama Canal, and go through the locks.
-We’d experience the feeling of raising and lowering of the water from onboard a ship.
+We’d experience the feeling of raising and lowering the water from onboard a ship.

-We’re permanent residents of Panama, and have visited the Miraflores Locks several times.
+We’re permanent residents of Panama and have visited the Miraflores Locks several times.
 Seeing, and experiencing the Locks from another angle would be an interesting adventure.

 After doing some research, I discovered there are two different ways to sail through the Panama Canal.

 First, board the ship in Port Canaveral, and for a partial transit.
-That means going through part of the Canal and Gatun Lake, man made for Canal water.
+That means going through part of the Canal and Gatun Lake, man-made for Canal water.
 Then back to Florida, after several other stops in Mexico.

 This suited us not at all.

-Second, to do a full transit, one must be aboard ship for at least fifteen days.
+Second, to do a full transit, one must be aboard a ship for at least fifteen days.
 After going through all the locks, we are then in the Pacific Ocean.
 The next stop is in California, either San Francisco, San Diego, or Los Angeles.

 We’d fly back to Tampa from California.
 I’d like to talk him into stopping in Arizona for a few hours.

-We don’t know whether we want to be onboard a ship for fifteen days.
+We don’t know whether we want to be on board a ship for fifteen days.
 Auburn isn’t even sure he’ll like a huge multi-passenger ship, he liked the smaller, more intimate boat better.
 I did as well.